amarpan/how-to-write-a-README/README.md

    <div id="introduction">
       <p>
-      This tutorial describes how to write a GA SEI Bootcamp Project README in Markdown and HTML according to the established formatting set forth by Distinguished Faculty Instructors Jim Clark and Jim Haff.
+      This tutorial describes how to write a GA SEI Bootcamp Project README in HTML and GitHub-flavored Markdown (HTML shorthand)
       <p>
 <!-- Thus, today we'll provide you with the copy and paste-able code to quickly and easily set up a README that will impress your classmates, instructors, and potential employers. -->
 </p>